DIY Transmission line subwoofer box – first attempt

 THANKS Rino Italy

 I didn’t include the measurements of the box, because it didn’t turned out well.
-It needs dampening material on the inside to fix the unwanted peaks and cancellations.
+It needs damping material on the inside to fix the unwanted peaks and cancellations.
 So I can’t really guarantee it will be ok if you do that.
 When I will learn hornresp and have a successful attempt, I will list all the details as usual.

 Hello!